Community Restoration Project

 - Youth programs and recreation

-Legacy & Long-Term Impact
+Legacy & Long-Term Growth

 - Expanded recreation features

-- Brick Path and sponsor recognition
+- Legacy Brick Path and recognition areas

 - Long-term maintenance and sustainability

-Help restore the Activity Center
+Help Restore The Activity Center

 What Indoor Sponsorship Helps Pay For